krishanrana/reskill/README.md

 cd reskill/data
 python collect_demos.py --num_trajectories 40000 --subseq_len 10 --task block
 ```
+There are two sets of tasks `block` and `hook`
+The dataset collected for the `block` tasks can be used to train a downstream RL agent in `FetchPyramidStack-v0`, `FetchCleanUp-v0` and `FetchSlipperyPush-vo` environments.

 To train the skill modules on the collected dataset run the following command:
 ```